OData/v3ProtocolDocument/OData Atom Format.markdown

 OData describes available collections of entities as `app:collection` elements.
 The `app:collection` element contains an `href` attribute which represents a URI that can be used to retrieve the members of the entity set.

 ### 13.1.3.
-EntitySet Name as an `atom:title` element ###
+Entity Set Name as an `atom:title` element ###

 The `atom:title` element within the [`app:collection`](#entitysetsasanapp:collectionelement) contains the name of the entity set.

 # 14. Links

 Links represent the relationships between an entity and related entity(s).
-The link(s) available from a particular entity for a particular relationship can be retrieved from the service as a colleciton of URIs within a [`data:link`](#linkswithinadata:linkselement) element.
+The link(s) available from a particular entity for a particular relationship can be retrieved from the service as a colleciton of URIs within a [`data:link`](#collectionoflinksasadata:linkselement) element.

 ## 14.1.
 Collection of Links as a `data:links` Element ##